 False Evidence Appearing Real

 I’m sure there are a number of honest farmers who cannot afford organic stamps and credits, who are so far from knowing their personal power or recognising that earning remuneration for their service is their actual human right.
-So broken in spirit are they that they just sit and wait for permission from the state due to their ignorance of jurisdiction and a crippling fear of breaking the law.
+So broken in spirit are they that they just sit and wait for permission from the state due to a crippling fear of breaking the law and their ignorance of jurisdiction.

-By using and recycling fear and the fact that people need to feel safe, the regulatory boards go a bit too far with rules, at the same time creating stress, imperceptibly marching communities into ER on a daily, by lowering the quality of life, allowing harmful ingredients to exist within the supply chain, be it food, education or governance.
+By using and recycling fear and the fact that people need to feel safe, the regulatory boards go a bit too far with rules, at the same time creating stress, imperceptibly marching communities into ER on a daily, by lowering the quality of life.
+They do this by allowing harmful ingredients to exist within the, once healthy people’s, supply chain, be it food, education or government.

 To some corporations, their concern for public health is far less than the profits on the sales of their Warfarin and Oxaliplatin drugs.